Seasteading as a movement has gone through many changes and taken on many different forms over the past several decades.

 One Deca.
 This coin was produced out of silver, and so would have held its value long after the dollar began to decline after the end of the Gold Standard.

-Later on, in 1973, a real estate investor named Micheal Oliver, found some submerged reefs which he built up into artificial islands with a similar end goal.
+Later on, in 1973, a real estate investor named Micheal Oliver found some submerged reefs which he built up into artificial islands with a similar end goal.
 This location was to be called the Republic of Minerva.
-However, after only a few months of operation the island was handed over to the Tongan government, and has since sunk back into the sea due to lack of maintenance.
-The viability of the model of dredging up reefs into artificial islands has not only the small flaw of needing to be continuously built back up, but also the obvious problem of location, there are only a handful of location around the world where this is viable.
+However, after only a few months of operation, the island was handed over to the Tongan government and has since sunk back into the sea due to lack of maintenance.
+The viability of the model of dredging up reefs into artificial islands has not only the small flaw of needing to be continuously built back up but also the obvious problem of location, there are only a handful of locations around the world where this is viable.
 Still, much was learned from this venture.
 Similarly to Operation Atlantis, Micheal Oliver attempted to fund his second try by minting coins.
 Many of these can still be found in mint condition today.

 Ocean Builder’s famous Thailand Seastead was built on a steel spar, on top of that spar, was a lightweight fiberglass house.
-When many people see images of a structure coming up out of the water raised up on a pole.
+When many people see images of a structure coming up out of the water raised on a pole.
 They often think that this pole is connected to the ocean floor.
 But these are called ‘spars’.
-Spars are an advanced structure that allows any ocean structure to remain almost totally stable even if the roughest waves.
-Ocean Builder’s seastead didn’t last long enough in Thailand for much testing to take place, but today they are building more designs in Panama, and presumably these designs will be available for purchase in the near future.
+Spars are advanced structures that allow any ocean structure to remain mostly stable even if the roughest waves.
+Ocean Builder’s seastead didn’t last long enough in Thailand for much testing to take place, but today they are building more designs in Panama, and presumably, these designs will be available for purchase here soon.